MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 %prod.quarkus.container-image.image=<LOGIN_SERVER_VALUE>/todo-quarkus-aks:1.0
 ```

-As a final check, when you've completed all the necessary substitutions in **application.properties**, there must be no occurrences of the `<` character.
-If there are, double check that you've completed all the necessary substitutions.
+As a final check, when you complete all the necessary substitutions in **application.properties**, there must be no occurrences of the `<` character.
+If there are, double check that you completed all the necessary substitutions.

 ### Build the container image and push it to the container registry